Maciejnecka/Mediporta-task/README.md

 ## 📚 Application Overview
 TagList provides a comprehensive solution for managing API items.
 Here are some key features:

-- Sorting: Sort API items based on criteria such as name or popularity.
+- Sorting: Sort API tags based on criteria such as name or popularity.
 - Pagination: Navigate through a large collection of API tags with ease using pagination controls.
 - Customization: Tailor your viewing experience by adjusting page size, sort order, and other preferences.
 - TagList offers a user-friendly interface and robust functionality to streamline your API management tasks.